khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

 5. Select either **_Awesomium.Windows.Forms.dll_** or **_Awesomium.Windows.Controls.dll_**, depending on the technology.
 6. Click **Open** and then **OK** on the **Choose Toolbox Items** dialog.

-The *Awesomium.Core.dll* assembly, does not contain any UI components.
+The *Awesomium.Core.dll* assembly, does not contain any components that can be used in the designer.

+Make sure you add a reference to *Awesomium.Core.dll* to you project, before dropping an Awesomium.NET control to a surface in the Visual Studio designer.
+The reference to *Awesomium.Core.dll* (necessary to all projects using Awesomium.NET) will not be added automatically, unless you install *Awesomium.Core.dll* in your system's GAC.
+You can do, by using the *gacutil* utility:

+{% highlight terminal bg=dark %}
+gacutil /i Awesomium.Core.dll
+{% endhighlight %}

 ### Distributing Awesomium.NET